 Updated 19th July 2021 - We recommend the coronavirus page on the NHS website for more up to date information.

-If you’re struggling to stay motivated, we’ve got some simple working from home tips that will improve your set-up this winter.
+Even with restrictions easing in England and a gradual return to work places, millions of Brits are still working from home.
+If you’re struggling to stay motivated, we’ve got some simple working from home tips that will improve your set-up.

 Wake up at your normal time